Build an investment portfolio from scratch

 I try to add to my investments over time, as much as I can.
 In the three years I have been running my portfolio, I have contributed almost 50% of the original chunk I invested.
 Because of those additional investments, and my investment gains, I have already grown my portfolio over 100% since inception.
 The way I look at it, the market is working for me, but I can make it work harder if I invest more.
-If you need a kick in the pants every once in a while to save enough (like I do), Personal Capital also has an excellent tracker to update you on your contributions according to plan over time.
+Personal Capital also has an excellent tracker to update on contributions according to plan over time.

 I also rebalance from time to time in order to match my chosen allocation.
 I do this with fresh investments, or by selling and reinvesting elsewhere... but I try not to sell for tax purposes.

 That's it.
 How I manage my own investments 101.
 It's a difficult road, and one that requires a lot of work, fortitude, and further research beyond this post.
 But, it is possible, and for me it has been well worth it!
-In case you want to keep going, subscribe to hear the latest from me each week, and scroll down for additional posts on investing.
+Subscribe to hear the latest from me each week, and scroll down for additional posts on investing.